fenxu/azure-powershell-docs-prod/azure/ServiceFabric/v3.1/Remove-ServiceFabricApplication.md

 ```

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.
+Prompts you for confirmation before running the cmdlet.Prompts you for confirmation before running the cmdlet.

 ```yaml
 Type: SwitchParameter